 This consciousness, born in the travail of war, this consciousness growing up in horror and misfortune, nursed by disillusion, victimized on every hand, this consciousness must be protected because it is the hope of a world to come.
-It tion, a certain amount.
-We could be is the great lesson of this war, and if that is lost, then we must do it all again, and we must be able to recognize it.
+It is the great lesson of this war, and if that is lost, then we must do it all again, and we must be able to recognize it.